0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

   - Stacks and queues are two similar types of linear collections with special behavior.
 A stack is a last-in, first-out ADT: elements are always added or removed from one end of the data structure.
 A queue is a first-in, first-out ADT.

+- priority queue

+- Priority queue is like a regular queue except each element has a priority associated with it which determines in what order elements are removed from the queue.
+In Java, PriorityQueue is a class, a heap data structure implementing the priority queue ADT.
+The priority is determined by either natural order (E implements Comparable) or a supplied Comparator.

 **Some of the methods in their interfaces are introduced in <a href="https://sp18.datastructur.es/materials/discussion/disc05.pdf">disc05</a>**